Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - Spotlight - Punctured Landscape: Reflections from the Curator - Canadian Council for the Arts

-The University of Manitoba does not offer training in Curatorial Studies, but does offer pre-requisite courses and educational pathways for students applying to graduate programs at other schools.
-Please view the links below for information on U of M courses and other programs in North America.
+The University of Manitoba does not offer specific training in Curatorial Studies, but does offer other relevant programs, and pre-requisite education for students who wish to apply to these graduate programs at other schools.
 PLEASE NOTE: When considering institutions other than the U of M it is recommended that that you consult with the admissions office, review admission requirements, and consider any applicable transfer credits for those programs of interest.

 U of M Academic Calendar